apache/carbondata/docs/DDL-Operations-on-Carbon.md

   ```
  - **Inverted Index Configuration**

-   Inverted index is very useful to improve compression ratio and query speed, specially for those low-cardinality columns whose position are in reward position.
+   Inverted index is very useful to improve compression ratio and query speed, especially for those low-cardinality columns who are in reward position.
    By default inverted index will be enabled, but user can also set not to use inverted index for some columns.

   ```ruby